Cairo, Egypt. Wonders of Antiquity Under The Saharan Sun

 I hear a half-relieved collective breath and decide to ignore the guard and his gun.
 Then I see a police car behind the bus.
 There’s another one at the convoy’s front; I only saw it when the first bus moved out.
 Standard procedure, relax!

-We get a quick glimpse at the massive new Bibliotheca Alexandrina, with its sundial glass roof leaning towards the sea.
-It is placed close to where the antiquity’s original library burnt to the ground, the guide informs us.
+We get a quick glimpse at the massive new Bibliotheca Alexandrina and its sundial glass roof leaning towards the sea.
+The guide informs us that it is placed close to where the antiquity’s original library burnt to the ground.

-A panicked scream at the front of the bus erupts as a vehicle stopped to our right at the traffic lights cuts three lines right in front of our coach and turned left, no signal whatsoever!
-The automobile carries a huge haystack on its roof.
+A panicked scream at the front of the bus erupts as a vehicle stopped to our right at the traffic lights, speeds up and cuts three lines right in front of our coach and turns left, no signal whatsoever!
+The automobile carries a giant haystack on its roof.
 Stranded straws float on the street taken by the wind flow thus created.

 The bus driver most likely didn’t even flinch.
 The tour guide says ‘this is normal Egyptian driving style!’
 Jungle driving applies to the desert as well as crazy cities or insane mountaintop narrow paths!

 The bus convoy takes a few turns on Alexandria’s busy streets that I award with the craziest driving fashion medal.
-Before we realise, we’re out of the city in the endless desert.
+Before we realise it, we’re out of the city in the endless desert, on our way to Cairo, the capital city.

 The blue waters of the Mediterranean are replaced by an infinite, desolate and mesmerising at the same time ocean of golden ripples.